Comments written on this page will be moved to a more approriate place, typically Creation Conundrums (see next

 I’ve added a page specifically for the people who will be attending the Sunday school class this fall.
 See Creation Conundrums.

 I’m looking for help.
 This whole study is based upon Scripture, but it also raises a lot of questions.
 If you see something that makes you question things, please take the time to ask your question in the comment section of that post (it’s at the bottom).
 Just remember that you should use a nickname/handle.
 However, you must use a real email address.
 I get so many spam posts that I filter them all by sending an email to the address quoted.
 If I don’t get a reply, it gets deleted.

 Also, the above request applies to anybody, including proponents of theistic evolution, day/age creation, other long-age views, or even secular evolution.

 The Foundation on Which Our Faith Is Built

 Creation is one of my biggest passions.
 Specifically, what I’ll refer to as young-earth creation (YEC).

 Now, the term young isn’t really accurate, for the universe is ancient; it’s over 6000 years old.
 No, the term young is used to be in contrast with the other, old-earth (OE), models like day-age creation, theistic evolution, and secular evolution.
-Those theories hold that the universe is much more ancient than YEC holds: billions vs. thousands of years.
+Those theories hold that the universe is much more ancient than the YEC model holds: billions vs. thousands of years.

-Even Jesus Himself, the Creator, knew that the creation happened in a short time.
-“Have you not read that He who created them from the beginning made them male and female, and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?”
+Even Jesus, the Creator Himself , knew that the creation happened recently.
+Teaching on marriage He said, “Have you not read that He who created them from the beginning made them male and female?”
 (Matthew 19:4-5 NASB, bold emphasis mine, italics in original) “From the beginning” does not fit into any of the other models.
-To them, Mankind’s entire existence is barely noticeable on a timeline of the universe/earth.
+To the other models, Mankind’s entire existence is a barely noticeable blip on a timeline of the universe/earth.

 - It all starts in the beginning.